Marypop/Ardupilot_battery_analyzer/README.md

 **Just change the file_directions location**

-Ardupilot battery analyzer using Padndas for calculation and Matlplotlib.
+Ardupilot battery analyzer using Pandas for calculation and Matlplotlib.
 Filterd by Time and Volt.

 Enjoy.